syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Data-Binding.md

 </table>

 ### Data Virtualization
 Data grid provides support to handle the large amount of data through built-in virtualization feature.
-With Data virtualization, [SfDataGrid.View](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~View.html) enabled , SfDataGrid processes the data in on-demand for better performance while loading large amount of data.
+With Data virtualization, the record entries will be created in the runtime only upon scrolling to the vertical end which increases the  performance of grid loading time.

-You can load large amount of data in less time by setting SfDataGrid.EnableDataVirtualization property to true, follow the code example:
+To set SfDataGrid.EnableDataVirtualization property to true, follow the code example:

 {% tabs %}
 {% highlight xaml %}